Steven Sserwadda

-Steven Sserwadda (born 28 August 2002) is a Ugandan professional footballer who plays as a midfielder for Major League Soccer club New York Red Bulls and the Uganda national team.
+Steven Sserwadda (born 28 August 2002) is a Ugandan professional footballer who plays as a midfielder for MLS Next Pro club New York Red Bulls II.

 Club career

 KCCA

 Born in Kampala, Sserwadda began his career in the youth setup of local club Kampala Capital City Authority FC in 2015.
-In 2018 he was promoted to the KCCA first team after rising through the ranks of the youth teams.
+In 2018, he was promoted to the KCCA first team after rising through the ranks of the youth teams.
 A few months later he made his first international club appearance in the 2018–19 CAF Confederation Cup in a 2–1 victory against Tanzanian club, Mtibwa Sugar.
 During the 2018 Uganda Cup semi-finals, Sserwadda scored two goals in a 9–0 victory against Synergy FC.
-While with the club he won various titles, including: 1 Kagame Interclub Cup, 1 Uganda Premier League, 2 Super Cups, and a Super 8 Cup.
+While with the club he won various titles, including one Kagame Interclub Cup, one Uganda Premier League, two Super Cups, and a Super 8 Cup.